You need to control fungal contamination in your cleanroom, and you need to test the disinfectants for validation. Here are three to consider.

 Controlling fungal contamination in your cleanroom requires cleaning and disinfection procedures.
 Your disinfectant application is a critical step that needs validation.
 Since many agents that are effective against vegetative fungi aren’t effective against fungal spores, it’s necessary to conduct a series of tests to demonstrate your agent’s efficacy.
 Here are three testing methods to consider.

-Suspension tests.
+- Suspension tests.
 These are especially valuable for finding how much time is needed to reduce organisms to an acceptable level.
 However, they don’t reveal any variations in efficacy that happen when disinfectants are applied to different surface types.
 The test procedure is to suspend the microorganism in an appropriate dilution of the test disinfectant.
-At designated time intervals, samples are removed for viable counts. … Read More »
+At designated time intervals, samples are removed for viable counts.
+The test is conducted at room temperature.

 Container closure integrity is a must for drug manufacturers.
 Here are the last 2 of 5 common methods to test this integrity